just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

     `OPTICS` produces the type of plot for that dataset.
 The deepest valley corresponds to very dense regions in our dataset.

-    With that plot we can also decide different values for Eps and minPts depending on specific parts of the space.
+    With that plot we can also decide different values for $\varepsilon$ and minPts depending on specific parts of the space.

 - ex 2